Yutika2309/Telecom_Churn_Prediction/README.md

 # Telecom_Churn_Prediction
-Predicting whether customers will churn or not.
+Predicting whether customers will churn or not using classification algorithms such as Logistic Regression, SVM, Decision Tree, Random Forests and kNN